stccenter/ClassX/README.md

 ## 4\.
 Authenticate with GitHub and Docker (if required)

-You may need to log in to GitHub and Docker to download private container images or interact with version-controlled repositories.
+You may need to log in to GitHub and Docker to download container images or interact with version-controlled repositories.

 **Step 1: GitHub Configuration (for Git access)**